Home

 TWITTER - I've signed up for Twitter - user name @brit_battleaxe - well, it seemed appropriate.
 It's totally bonkers - I just use it for lighthearted stuff, but it does get a bit addictive so I must look out!

-We've got some travelling coming up for newspaper articles - off to China next for a cruise up the Yangtse which should be fun.
 Last year we went to St Petersburg and Moscow via the Volga-Baltic Waterway with Viking River Cruises - fabulous trip.
-We went to Naples and Ischia (see 'Articles' for why I chose Ischia in particular) and on a Pacific cruise in March - speaking on board - but the ship broke down so all did not go according to plan!
+We also went to Naples and Ischia (see 'Articles' for why I chose Ischia in particular) and on a Pacific cruise in March - speaking on board - but the ship broke down so all did not go according to plan!
 Quick whizz to Spain as well.

 Neil keeps busy with his legal and internet work - although I sometimes wonder if he works as hard as he claims - caught him downloading old Ealing Comedies the other day - well really!!